UdBe/UdBe/README.md

 ### :man_technologist: About Me :

-Hi, I'm Uday, a passionate Machine Learning Engineer and cross-platform App developer.
+Hi, I'm Uday, a passionate Cloud & Backend Engineer.
+I actively work on Machine Learning problems and follow the latest research.
 I love to work with new technologies and work on projects that challenge my current skills.

 ---